ishikawalab/imtoolkit/docs/source/tutorial/CoherentMIMO-IdealRayleigh-AMI.rst

 CoherentMIMO-IdealRayleigh-AMI.py
 =================================

-This webpage introduces an API example for the cohrent scenario, which uses ``CoherentMLDSimulator``.
+This webpage introduces an API example for the cohrent scenario, which uses :doc:`CoherentMLDSimulator. <../module/imtoolkit.CoherentMLDSimulator>`.
-Other examples are found in `tests/CoherentMLDSimulatorTest.py <https://github.com/imtoolkit/imtoolkit/blob/master/imtoolkit/tests/CoherentMLDSimulatorTest.py>`_.
+Other examples are found in :doc:`CoherentMLDSimulatorTest <../module/imtoolkit.tests.CoherentMLDSimulatorTest>`.

 This example compares the AMI performance of the coherent BLAST and spatial modulation schemes, where the simulation parameters are given in the table below.